 From flag cake to burgers and hot dots to firecracker ice pops, Independence Day has its own food traditions.
-While there's nothing wrong with indulging every once in a while, it's easy to make healthier versions of these classic summer foods.
-Check out the ten recipes below for inventive, interesting, and healthy takes on traditional 4th of July eats.
+While there’s nothing wrong with indulging every once in a while, it’s easy to make healthier versions of these classic summer foods.
+If you’ve already seen our list of healthier 4th of July recipes, check out the ten recipes below for inventive, interesting, and healthy takes on this holiday’s traditional eats.

 Fresh Tarragon New Potato Salad via In Pursuit of More